UPDATE: After months of use, and with the Updates to Support M1 Macs, this is the best browser both in performance and in battery life.

 - Developers – Accessing tools like Web Inspector on Safari requires a couple of clicks before you get what you want.
 On Edge, things are easy.

 What’s more, Microsoft has promised to soon release a version of Microsoft Edge that runs natively on Apple Silicon.
-Which should mean even better battery life of everyone who gets the new MacBooks with the M1 Chip.
+This should mean even better battery life for everyone who gets the new MacBooks with the M1 Chip.

 For everyone who gets frustrated with Safari for different reasons, I believe Microsoft Edge will handle everything you throw at it very well.
 Just remember to change the default Search Engine from Bing to Google after installation.